What is email marketing?

 Drip or timed emails are the gateway between one-to-many and one-to-one and are often referred to as one-to-group.
-Email marketing of this nature involves a series of messages sent or “dripped” in a specific order and at a specific interval.
+An email marketing strategy using timed emails involves a series of messages sent or “dripped” in a specific order and at a specific interval.
 These drip campaigns are often used to nurture leads, build relationships and even improve customer retention and foster repeat sales.
 Each drip campaign should have a goal.
 For example, your email could convert a lead to a customer, reconvert a lead to gather insights about the lead, or reconvert a customer.

 Once you have established the goal, the emails should be constructed to guide the recipient toward the goal, building on each previous message.
 The emails should be short and provide enough information to help the recipient take action.
 Drip emails should not be sent to your entire database.
 Rather they should be sent to segments of your list and tailored to the specific needs and wants of members of the segment.

 As the name suggests, these emails are sent to a single recipient.
 They are sent after a user has taken an action (transactional) or can be used to inform a user when an event has happened (notification).